mewadanisarg/mewadanisarg/README.md

 ## About Me

-My name is Nisarg Mewada and I'm currently working for Prostep AG as Junior Software Engineer.
-On daily basis I work with Java, Angular, Jira, Confluence, Artifactory, Docker, Kuberneter and AWS.
-Analytical, communication and time mananegment skills helped me to climb the knownledge ledder within the organisation.
+My name is Nisarg Mewada and I'm currently working for Prostep AG as a Junior Software Engineer.
+Daily, I work with Angular, Jira, Confluence, Artifactory, Docker, Kubernetes, and AWS.
+Analytical, communication, and time management skills helped me to climb the knowledge ladder within the organization.

-I have graduated as **Full Stack Web Developer** From Spiced Academy's Bootcamp in June 2021.
+I graduated as **Full Stack Web Developer** From Spiced Academy's Bootcamp in June 2021.

-I have become very curious about web development since my bachelors studies and started to code during that period.
-Although my background is not in IT, but I am having a fun time learning and developing new things using different languages.
+I have become very curious about web development since my bachelor's studies and started to code during that period.
+Although my background is not in IT, I am having a fun time learning and developing new things using different languages.

-I have Master's Degree in International Business and Engineering from SRH Hochshule Heidelberg.
-So I know well to organise stuff😄.
+I have a Master's Degree in International Business and Engineering from SRH Hochschule Heidelberg.
+So I know well how to organize stuff😄.

-## Little more detials about me👇
+## Little more details about me👇
 <ul>
   <li>Nationality: <img src="https://upload.wikimedia.org/wikipedia/en/thumb/4/41/Flag_of_India.svg/1200px-Flag_of_India.svg.png" height="12" width="20"></li>
   <li>Home: Berlin <img src="https://upload.wikimedia.org/wikipedia/en/thumb/b/ba/Flag_of_Germany.svg/1200px-Flag_of_Germany.svg.png" height="12" width="20"></li>